foresterre/sic/README.md

 _legend_:
 ```
-<uint> means any 32 bit unsigned integer is required as parameter input.
+<uint> means any 32 bit unsigned integer is required as argument.
-<int> means any 32 bit signed integer is required as parameter input.
+<int> means any 32 bit signed integer is required as argument.
-<fp> means any 32 bit floating point number is required as parameter input.
+<fp> means any 32 bit floating point number is required as argument.
 <value> means a pre defined value.
 <args9> means `<fp> <fp> <fp> <fp> <fp> <fp> <fp> <fp> <fp>`.
 ```